winniec9153/sep10-freedom-project/tool/learning-log.md

 }
     </style>
 ```
-* you can also put `animation-iteration-count: # ` which allows you to choose how much time it pops up and repeat the actions.
-* so by putting ` animation-iteration-count: infinite;` it just repaet non stop but if you put ` animation-iteration-count: 3;` it does it three time and stop

 ### 3/23/25
 * I watch this  [VIdeo])(https://www.youtube.com/watch?v=S2KCXKAView) trying out the code they are doing using the animate.css